Monstera dubia Indoor Care; Watering, Light, Soil, Propagation, Common Problems & Remedies

-Monstera dubia is one of the popular Monstera varieties which exhibits three different forms in its life stages.
+Monstera dubia is one of the easy-care, smaller Monstera varieties and exhibits three different forms in its life stages.
 The plant leaves grow flat on the support structure which gives the plant the name, 'Shingle Plant'.

 When Monstera dubia starts climbling, the plant grows too flat on the tree bark.
 Eventually, the mature leaves begin to hang from the hard stems of the plant.
 Maintaining the plant short by regular pruning will keep it in the shingled growth stage.